 |Please let me stress to you that slower is better.
 If you are using a drill on high speed or chuck these into a die grinder, they will remove material super fast.
 In my honest opinion, too fast.
 I have my old Ryobi drill on it’s low first gear speed and just take my time by sanding a bit and checking over and over.
 I would urge you to do the same – you want to remove all material inside the “U” but no more.|

 I hope you folks will buy one to make building your Polymer80 pistols.
-Click here for the order page in our store.
+We do have a number of tools that can help you – click here for the order page in our store.